kbredies/gratopy/doc/source/getting_started.rst

 Geometry of the fanbeam setting.

-The main functions of gratopy are  :class:`gratopy.forwardprojection` and :class:`gratopy.backprojection`, which use a **projectionsetting** as the basis for computation and allow to project an image **img** onto an sinogram **sino** and to backproject **sino** onto **img**, respectively.
+The main functions of gratopy are  :func:`forwardprojection <gratopy.forwardprojection>` and :func:`gratopy.backprojection`, which use a **projectionsetting** as the basis for computation and allow to project an image **img** onto an sinogram **sino** and to backproject **sino** onto **img**, respectively.
 Next, we describe the requirements for such images and sinograms, and how to interpret their corresponding values.